DKFZ-ODCF/nf-bam2fastq/README.md

     * `sortMemory`: Memory used for sorting.
 Too large values are useless, unless you have enough memory to sort completely in-memory.
 Default: "100 MB".
     * `sortThreads`: Number of threads used for sorting.
 Default: 4.
     * `compressIntermediateFastqs`: Whether to compress FASTQs produced by `bamtofastq` when doing subsequent sorting.
 Default: true.
 This is only relevant if `sortFastq=true`.
     * `compressorThreads`: The compressor (pigz) can use multiple threads for compression.
-Default: 4
+Default: 4.
+If you set this value to zero then no additional CPUs are enforced by Nextflow to be present.
+However, a single thread is used for compression and it uses the same CPUs as the ones requested for sorting.

 ### Output